Blueprint-Boulder/f21s22-foster-source/README.md

   - This service will make actual HTTP REST calls to the backend.
 - `[service name].service.provider.ts`
   - This is a simple factory to assist Angular with providing your app with the correct version.
 The version to provide is determined by the environment variables in `src/environments/environment.ts` and `src/environments/environment.prod.ts` (though of course the production version should have all of the options set to `true`)

+The provider will then have to be listed in `app.module.ts`.

 ## CI/CD